What to Expect

 The Navy Financial Assistance Program (FAP) offers potentially more than $275,000 during your dental residency, consisting of annual grants, monthly stipends and expense reimbursement.

 Practicing Dentists can receive a sign-on bonus up to $300,000.
-Speak to a Navy Dental Recruiter for additional details.
+Request a medical recruiter contact you for complete offer details.

 Qualifications & Requirements